-You should have an initial wisdom tooth consultation during your teen years; it is never too late to schedule an appointment, however, especially if you are experiencing complications.
-During your consultation, a thorough examination is performed, which includes images to see the exact placement of the teeth.
+You should have an initial wisdom tooth consultation during your teen years, but it is never too late to schedule an appointment especially if you experience complications.
+During your consultation, your doctor will perform a thorough examination, which includes images to see the exact placement of the teeth.
 If it is decided you need your wisdom teeth removed, a comprehensive treatment plan is created.

 Contrary to popular belief, not all wisdom tooth extractions in San Antonio require surgery.
 However, there are times surgery is needed, such as when the teeth are impacted.
 Depending on the reason for the extraction, your treatment process will vary.

 If you have extensive overcrowding or impacted wisdom teeth, surgical extraction is best.
 Anesthesia is used to allow the gum tissue to be opened and expose the tooth.
 The gum and alveolar bone tissue are removed from the tooth.

 In some cases, the tooth may need to be removed in pieces.
 After your oral surgeon removes the tooth, gauze is applied to let a blood clot form.
 You will need to follow strict after-care instructions to prevent complications such as infection and dry socket.

 Possible Complications of Wisdom Teeth Extraction

 Complications after wisdom teeth extractions are rare.
 However, they are always a possibility.
 For example, infection may linger after the procedure.
 Another possible complication is dry socket, wherein the extraction site does not have a proper blood clot to protect it.